Creating a new form of theatre

 Into the world of imagination – broadening the outlook

 In 2004, the company brings to the forefront a lesser-known aspect of its character-development method: clowning.
 In Misstart, a production for stage clowns, the characters speak a kind of gibberish that may not seem understandable at first, but becomes crystal-clear for audiences thanks to movement, which is acrobatic, minimalist and absurd.
 The next production, Thrice upon a time… (2006), is a tale in which the characters dive into a deep and dark abyss.
 The production exposes the courage that children must show in a world that is often strange and inhospitable.
 Next came Ghosts and Ladders (2008), which features a mysterious imaginary character, whose influence will be key in the future of the 3 brothers.
 The play brings into light a heavy family secret.
 In 2010, the company produced The big bad wolf where 3 stage clowns discuss the fascinating character of the wolf in children’s story tales.
 The company was on a creative roll as it recently opened 2 new acrobatic-movement productions that broaden its repertoire of Theatre of acrobatic movement.
 Against a backdrop of imagery, movement and music, I on the sky (2011) chronicles the journey of an exiled woman looking for a home in her new country.
 Through parkour and slamming techniques, Edgewalkers (2013) introduces audiences to 4 kids hanging out in their backstreet.
 A newcomer will step into their world and mess things up.
-Following the invitation, in 2013, to take part in an international project called Documents of poverty and hope , the company created Inner Migrant in association with Portugal’s Teatro O Bando.
+Following the invitation, in 2013, to take part in an international project called Documents of poverty and hope , the company produced Inner Migrant in association with Portugal’s Teatro O Bando.
 An actor puts himself in the shoes of a Portuguese immigrant and takes the stage with a musician.
 Through movements, words and music he will be re-telling parts of Antonio’s life.
 This first involvement in international productions has opened possibilities for other similar projects.
 With their latest creation, What if Romeo and Juliet … (2017), the company offers a re-reading of Shakespeare’s classic through acrobatic movement.
-And the following question arises: can we imagine another ending than that of the death of these two children?
+And the following question arises: can we imagine another ending than death for these two young people?

 DynamO Théâtre is undeniably contributing to renewing theatre for young audiences through its distinctive artistic approach and meaningful creative involvement.
 This unique approach challenges, mirrors and defines the art of acrobatic movement and clowning.
 Indeed, the company has developed considerable expertise and know-how.
 It provides inspiration for and influences the practice of theatre and the approach of many creative artists and performers.
 The research and on-going physical actor programs affirm a theatre form of which DynamO Théâtre was a forerunner.
 The language of theatre never stops moving forward and each new production refines it.
 As time moves on the quest continues and new artistic projects challenge earlier ones.
 They delve deeper, push the limits of acrobatic movement and make it relevant.
 A new coartistic direction helped broaden the scripting of acrobatic movement and clowning.
 Such awareness and knowledge of body movement will make the company’s artistic signature endure while rejuvenating it.